KaenDagger/KaenSpace/content/about.md

 ## Hi ! there

-I am Rohan Maity, a Information Technology Engineering undergraduate student currently in my final year (graduating by June 2020) from MAIT, New Delhi, India.
+I am Rohan Maity (aka KaenDagger), a Information Technology Engineering undergraduate student currently in my final year (graduating by June 2020) from MAIT, New Delhi, India.

 As for technical, I am an engineer who loves to contribute to open source, enthusiast about kotlin language and develop android apps.I have been a tech speaker, mentor & mentee.